jenciso/newblog/content/personal/Manage-TLS-Certificates-for-Kubernetes-users/index.md

 kubectl create -f certsignrequest.yml
 ```

-2. Approve certificate
+2. Approve the certificate created

 ```sh
 kubectl certificate approve user-request-juan.enciso
 ```

-3. Create Roles and ClusterRole in a file `juan.enciso-rbac.yaml`.
-E.g. Role: Edit default namespace, ClusterRole: View All Only
+3. Create Roles and ClusterRole using a file, e.g `juan.enciso-rbac.yaml`.
+In this case, the role will be: Only `edit` into the default namespace, and the ClusterRole will be `View All Only`

 ```yaml
 kind: ClusterRoleBinding